-You will generally be notified about open enrollment by your company’s human resources or benefits department.
-Take this notification seriously, since employee benefits account for 31.4% of compensation.
+First off, this should go without saying: Generally, you’ll receive an email about open enrollment by your company’s human resources or benefits department.
+Take this notification seriously, since, according to the U.S. Bureau of Labor Statistics, employee benefits account for around 30.4% of compensation.

-Health insurance is perhaps the most visible and costly employee benefit.
-With the many changes in the healthcare landscape, it is important you take some time to look at your situation to make the right choices from the options offered.
+Health insurance is perhaps the most familiar and costly employee benefit.
+With many changes going on in the healthcare landscape, it is important that you take some time to look at your situation make the right choices from the options offered.

 You will want to consider whether the doctors and other healthcare providers you use are covered in a given network.
 What are the deductibles under the various options?
 Of the services you and your family use most, what’s covered and what isn’t?

-Options such as a PPO, HMO or a high deductible plan may be among the options offered.
+Options such as a PPO, HMO or high-deductible plan may be among the options offered.
 Everything can have its place; it will depend upon your situation and your needs.

 There are a couple of ways to cover qualified medical and dental expenses with pre-tax dollars.

 The flexible spending account (FSA) allows you to have money withheld from your paycheck on a pre-tax basis and then use this money to cover qualified medical expenses during the year.
-Items covered include medical and dental expenses, including deductibles, prescription drug costs and a host of others.
+Items covered are mostly medical and dental expenses, including deductibles, prescription drug costs and a host of others.

-A health savings account (HSA) is available only in conjunction with a high deductible savings plan.
+A health savings account (HSA) is available only in conjunction with a high-deductible health insurance plan.
 These plans require a minimum deductible of $1,300 for an individual and $2,600 for a family.